contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-As we can see from the example, CGP makes it easy to make use of "stringy" error handling
-inside context-generic providers, by offloading the task of converting from strings to the
-actual error value to the concrete application.
-Although the use of strings as error is not exactly a good practice, it can be very helpful
-during rapid prototyping phase, when we don't yet care about how exactly we want to handle
-various errors.

-With CGP, we want to enable an iterative approach, where developers can make the choise to
-use stringly errors in the early stage, and then gradually transition toward more structured
-error handling at later stages of development.
+This example demonstrates how CGP simplifies "stringy" error handling in context-generic providers by delegating the conversion from strings to concrete error values to the application.
+While using string errors is generally not a best practice, it is useful during the prototyping phase when precise error handling strategies are not yet established.

-For example, at a later time, we could replace the string error with a custom
+CGP encourages an iterative approach to error handling.
+Developers can begin with string errors for rapid prototyping and transition to structured error handling as the application matures.
+For example, we can replace the string error with a custom error type like `ErrAuthTokenHasExpired`:
-`ErrAuthTokenHasExpired` as follows:

 ```rust
 # extern crate cgp;